stephy/catastrophee/README.md

 Example: You just updated the **JumpMenu** compononent in the _uicommon_ library.
 Make sure you are in **root folder** and run **lerna publish**.

-**Note**: At the moment of this writing, consider Rio components a **BETA** testing library.
+**Note**: At the moment of this writing, consider Catastrophee components a **BETA** testing library.
 If you are reading this note it means it is still beta.
 I will remove this warning once it is not beta anymore.
 This means that components are not all bullet proof yet and may need updates.
 I will try to make a note in the readme to let you know what features may be missing or what not, but the components available should give you at least the basics.

 # Updating Storybook